-Word of mouth is a powerful force of which those that are active in the blogosphere are constantly aware of.
-Marshall Sponder is an analyst that is a great source on the topic and recently reviewed how other buzz monitoring tools identify influencers.
+Word of mouth is a powerful force of which those that are active in the blogosphere are always aware of.
+Marshall Sponder is an analyst that is an excellent source on the topic and recently reviewed how other buzz monitoring tools identify influencers.

-Influence is a subject that is continually being debated, but we would like to offer you 3 ways that we measure influence to get your feedback:
+Influence is a subject that is continually being debated, but we would like to offer you three ways that we measure influence to get your feedback:

 1. Identify influencers at the site level

 To get started in our look at influencers online, let’s first take a look at the first level of analysis: the site.

 We look at the number of inbound and outbound links, the type of site, the frequency and volume of publications, the Google PageRank, and the site audience.
 Although the influence of an individual site varies with the scope and parameters of monitoring, brands must have a way of quantifying this slipperiest of slippery topics.

 Forum Auto, for example, is ranked as an 8.7 on our influence bell curve.
 You can see the number of inbound and outbound links from various related sites below, as well as use this graphic interchangeably to bring any of the linked sites to the center to be analyzed, just as we have done with Forum Auto.